 Make sure your colorist knows your hair color history.
 The color processes in your hair from even years ago can affect what your colorist prescribes for you right now.
 In order to properly mix a formula that won't cause additional breakage or a bad interaction, your color history must be disclosed.

 And don’t forget to stock up on products from the Schwarzkopf essence ULTIME Diamond Color line.
-Using a shampoo and conditioner made specifically for color-treated hair will keep your strands looking glossy and vibrant on your journey back to au natural.
+Using a shampoo and conditioner made specifically for color-treated hair will keep your strands looking glossy and vibrant on your journey back to au naturel.
 The process can seem daunting, but once you and your stylist work up the right plan of attack, your locks will be looking lovely from start to finish.